Data assimilation in the low noise regime with application to the Kuroshio: Importance sampling strategies

-with terminal condition $\Phi(t_1,x) = e^{-\frac{1}{\epsilon}g(h_1,x)}.$ One could, therefore, attempt to discretize and solve the partial differential equation \eqref{eq:bke} to approximate \eqref{def:veps}.
-Unfortunately this strategy is impractical in more than a few dimensions.
-These ideas, however, can be modified and put to use in high dimensions.
+for any $m\times m$ matrix $A.$ We remind the reader that $\mathbf{Q} = \sigma \sigma^\text{ T}.$ One could, therefore, attempt to discretize and solve the partial differential equation \eqref{eq:bke} to approximate \eqref{def:veps}.
+Unfortunately this strategy is impractical in more than a few dimensions as it requires computations on a grid that is exponentially large in the dimension of $x.$ These ideas, however, can be modified and put to use in high dimensions.
 Notice that for each $\epsilon>0$ the function